 Carry out any tasks which require the use of machinery or agrichemicals which are necessary to achieve the agreed objectives and are within the annual budget plan.

-Consult the group on any significant proposed work along the stream corridor.
+Consult FWS on any significant proposed work along the stream corridor.

 Provide a meeting room for the monthly and Annual General Meetings and regularly attend FWS committee meetings.